Linderhof: From Former Hunting Lodge to Regal Castle

 Linderhof Palace Temple of Venus

 One of the most prominent features of the castle parklands is the very Roman Temple of Venus which sits at the bery end of the landscaped terraces.

-A outdoor amphitheatre of sorts was originally planned for here in the shadows of Venus herself but sadly this was nver completed and so she stands alone here looking sentinel over the gardens.
+An outdoor amphitheater of sorts was originally planned for here in the shadows of Venus herself but sadly this was never completed and so she stands alone here looking sentinel over the gardens.